-The Board of Directors comprised two executive directors and three non-executive directors.
+The Board of Directors comprises three executive directors and three non-executive directors.
 The Board has established an Audit Committee and a Remuneration Committee with formally delegated duties and responsibilities and each with written terms of reference.

-On Admission, the Audit Committee will comprise Andre Cohen, who will chair it, and Marcus Edwards-Jones.
-The Audit Committee is expected to meet at least four times a year and otherwise as required.
+The Audit Committee comprises Andre Cohen, who will chairs, and Roger Turner.
+The Audit Committee meets at least four times a year and otherwise as required.

 The Audit Committee also has responsibility for ensuring that the Company has in place the procedures, resources and controls to enable compliance with the AIM Rules and with MAR.

-The Remuneration Committee comprises Marcus Edwards-Jones, who will chair it, Roger Turner and Andre Cohen.
-It is expected to meet not less than twice a year and at such other times as required.
-The quorum necessary for the transaction of business shall be two members, one of whom must be a non executive director.
+The Remuneration Committee comprises Andre Cohen, who chairs it, Marcus Edwards-Jones and Roger Turner.
+It meets not less than twice a year and at such other times as required.
+The quorum necessary for the transaction of business is two members, one of whom must be a non executive director.

 The Remuneration Committee has responsibility for determining, within the agreed terms of reference, the Company’s policy on the remuneration packages of the Company’s chief executive, the chairman, the executive and non-executive directors, the Company secretary and other senior executives.
 The Remuneration Committee also has responsibility for: (i) recommending to the Board a compensation policy for directors and executives and monitoring its implementation; (ii) approving and recommending to the Board and the Company’s shareholders, the total individual remuneration package of the chairman, each executive and non executive director and the chief executive officer (including bonuses, incentive payments and share options or other share awards); and (iii) approving and recommending to the Board the total individual remuneration package of the Company Secretary and all other senior executives (including bonuses, incentive payments and share options or other share awards), in each case within the terms of the Company’s remuneration policy and in consultation with the chairman of the Board and/or the chief executive officer.
 No Director or manager may be involved in any discussions as to their own remuneration.